 - Other studies: 16%

 “Going into the MSc in Energy Management I had a clear vision: I knew I wanted to develop the skills that would help me become a strong strategy consultant for the energy industry.
-During my 18 months at ESCP Europe, I achieved exactly what I set my mind to.
+During my 18 months at ESCP, I achieved exactly what I set my mind to.

 Modules such as Problem Solving & Decision Making and Corporate & Business Strategy provided me with the basic consulting skills, while others such as Energy Policy and Energy Markets & Other Commodities gave me more insights about the key factors that make the energy industry so peculiar and, therefore, fascinating.